dominikwerder/daqbuffer/apidoc/src/events.md

 ```
 where `tss` is the array of timestamps and `values` the corresponding array of values.

-Note: "data" CBOR objects are currently identified by the presence of the `tss` key.
-There can be
+Note: "data" objects are currently identified by the presence of the `tss` key.
-other types of CBOR objects, like log or statistics.
+There can be other types of objects, like keepalive, log or statistics.
-The next update will add a type-tag to discriminate them, but for now, look for the key `tss`.